anthonywithah/chase-the-legend/README.md

 # Sharing

-To promote this Github and to make sure the latest files being used - when sharing this game, please do not share the files themselves, please share this Github instead: **github.com/anthonywithah/chase-the-legend**
+To promote this Github and to make sure the latest files are in use - when sharing this game, please do not share the files themselves, please share the link to this Github instead: **github.com/anthonywithah/chase-the-legend**

 # Supporting Graphics